xinyu-dev/NeMo-Skills/docs/basics/code-packaging.md

 1. If you run commands from inside a cloned NeMo-Skills repository, we will package that repository.
-2. If you run commands from inside a git repository which is not NeMo-Skills (doesn't have `nemo_skills` top-level folder), we will package your current repository and also include `nemo_skills` subfolder from it's installed location.
+2. If you run commands from inside a git repository which is not NeMo-Skills (doesn't have `nemo_skills` top-level folder), we will package your current repository and also include `nemo_skills` subfolder from its installed location.
-3. If you run commands from outside of any git repository, we will only package `nemo_skills` subfolder from it's installed location.
+3. If you run commands from outside of any git repository, we will only package `nemo_skills` subfolder from its installed location.

 Put simply, we will always include `nemo_skills` and will additionally include your personal git repository if you're